-The idea that messages go “viral” and diffuse through social networks is now a given in corporate marketing and the culture.
-But recent research suggests that the term “viral” marketing does not describe what happens most often online.
+The idea that messages frequently go “viral” and diffuse through social networks is now a given in corporate marketing and the culture.
+But recent research suggests that the term “viral” marketing does not accurately describe what most often happens online.

-In fact, true viral diffusion is rare, according to Sharad Goel, a senior researcher at Microsoft Research.
-For marketers, this research suggests that it may be time to abandon the idea that viral marketing will frequently lead to, say, tenfold organic growth.
+For marketers, this research suggests that it may be time to abandon the idea that viral marketing via social media will frequently lead to, say, tenfold organic growth.